EXCLUSIVE-U.S. regulator rethinking changes to whistleblower program after backlash -sources

 Grassley declined to comment on his interaction with the SEC, but in a statement said it was "good news" the agency was rethinking the changes.

-(Reporting by Katanga Johnson in Washington and Chris Prentice in New York; Editing by Michelle Price and Tom Brown)
+(Reporting by Katanga Johnson in Washington and Chris Prentice in New York; Editing by Tom Brown)

 ((christine.prentice@thomsonreuters.com; +1(646) 223 6136; Reuters Messaging: christine.prentice.thomsonreuters@reuters.net))